glaParaBio/mars-hpc-notes/README.md

 mars
 ```

-## iTransfer files from local to mars:
+## Transfer files from local to mars

 ```
 rsync -arvP /some/local/file $mars:sharedscratch/